Tesla Certified Body Shop: How to Find One & Why It Matters

 Insurer pushback on OEM parts

-Many insurance companies default to allowing aftermarket or used parts in collision repairs.
-For most vehicles, this is a manageable trade-off.
-For Tesla vehicles, however, aftermarket structural parts do not exist for most components, Tesla does not license its designs to third-party manufacturers, and the complexity of the gigacasting technology means aftermarket alternatives are not practical for most structural sections.
+Many insurers default to aftermarket or used parts.
+For Teslas, that's mostly not possible.
+Aftermarket structural parts don't exist for most components.
+Tesla doesn't license its designs to third-party manufacturers, and the complexity of gigacasting means aftermarket alternatives aren't practical for most structural sections.

 Preferred shop programs and Tesla certification